 3. Reapply Yates Dynamic Lifter Organic Plant Food around the root zone every 8 weeks from spring until mid-autumn to promote good soil health.

-4. Mulch with an organic mulch, such as bark chips, wood chips or pea straw and water in well.
+4. Mulch with an organic mulch, like bark chips, wood chips or pea straw, then water in well.

-1. Choose a pot at least 500mm wide and deep.
+1. Choose a generous pot, at least 500mm wide and deep.
 Position in full sun or part shade and protect from strong winds and harsh midday sun.
 Dwarf varieties are best suited for growing in a pot.

 2. Fill chosen pots with quality potting mix, such as Yates Premium Potting Mix.

 3. Plant into pot and water in well.
-Reapply Yates Dynamic Lifter Organic Plant Food around the root zone every 8 weeks from spring until mid-autumn to promote good soil health and keep the maple well nourished.
+Reapply Yates Dynamic Lifter Organic Plant Food around the root zone every 8 weeks from spring until mid-autumn to promote good soil health.
+Keep the maple well watered and nourished.

-• A number of Japanese maples can be used as bonsai plants.
+• Some cultivars can be used as bonsai plants.

 More Plants